powerhome/power-tools/packages/consent/docs/README.md

 ## Rails Integration

-Consent is integrated into Rails with `Consent::Railtie`.
+Consent is integrated into Rails with `Consent::Engine`.
 To define where your permission files will be, use `config.consent.path`.
 This defaults to `#{Rails.root}/app/permissions/` to conform to Rails' standards.